pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.has_links`              PDF only: check if PDF contains any links :meth:`Document.insert_page`            PDF only: insert a new page :meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported)
+:meth:`Document.has_links`              PDF only: check if PDF contains any links :meth:`Document.insert_page`            PDF only: insert a new page :meth:`Document.insert_pdf`             PDF only: insert pages from another PDF :meth:`Document.journal_enable`         PDF only: enables journalling for the document :meth:`Document.journal_start_op`       PDF only: start an "operation" giving it a name :meth:`Document.journal_stop_op`        PDF only: end current operation :meth:`Document.journal_position`       PDF only: return journalling status :meth:`Document.journal_op_name`        PDF only: return name of a journalling step :meth:`Document.journal_can_do`         PDF only: which journal actions are possible :meth:`Document.journal_undo`           PDF only: undo current operation :meth:`Document.journal_redo`           PDF only: redo current operation :meth:`Document.journal_save`           PDF only: save joural to a file :meth:`Document.journal_load`           PDF only: load joural from a file :meth:`Document.layer_configs`          PDF only: list of optional content configurations :meth:`Document.layer_ui_configs`       PDF only: list of optional content intents :meth:`Document.layout`                 re-paginate the document (if supported)